jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 ## Safety Critical
 I moved from `Warrior` to `CombatVehicle` to feature a real-world example.

-I worked on a military project where the goal was to move combat vehicles, such as tanks, with their crew via large cargo planes.
+I worked on a military project where the goal was to move combat vehicles, such as tanks, with their crew via large military cargo planes.
 The crew could train by running simulations within their vehicles to familiarize themselves with terrain, landmark features, etc. of their destination during the hours in transit.

 The simulations could involve spotting targets and firing their weapons.
 It would be very bad to fire a tank shell from inside the cargo plane.
 Our software would include a __TRAINER__ mode so that the guns would not actually fire the shells.
 I didn’t work on these features directly.